Homer: [fiddling with Cyrillic gear display] What country is this car from?

-- All of the vendors in the "Christmas Bells" scene in RENT (in particular the one who tries to sell Collins' stolen coat back to him).
+- RENT: All of the vendors in the "Christmas Bells" scene, in particular the one who tries to sell Collins' stolen coat back to him.

 - Subverted in Dark Souls, Bloodborne and Demon's Souls.
 Trusty Patches has a laugh almost as obnoxious as his huge nose and has a habit of kicking people off cliffs, making him look like this trope, but all of his goods are the real deal, albeit exorbitantly priced (presumably this is just the cost of labor; he has to climb down those cliffs and back up again to acquire his stock after all).
 He'll even throw in some free advice on who is and isn't a psychopath if you can believe a man who has to put "Trusty" in his name.

-- Tiny, the used spaceship dealer in Space Quest I: The Sarien Encounter.
-Of the 3 ships you can purchase from him, 2 will crash as soon as you get in them (one fatally).
-And the third was just randomly parked next to the merchandise, and Tiny simply decided it was his to sell.
+- Tiny, the used spaceship dealer.
+Of the three ships you can purchase from him, two will crash as soon as you get in them (one fatally).
+The third was just randomly parked next to the merchandise, and Tiny simply decided it was his to sell.
 As soon as you take off in it, the real owner shows up and demands to know where you're going with his ship.

-- The goblins in the Warcraft universe were first given this characterization in Warcraft III, where they peddled magic items to all sides of the war.
+- Warcraft: The goblins were first given this characterization in Warcraft III, where they peddled magic items to all sides of the war.
 It was continued in World of Warcraft.

-- In Animal Crossing, Tom Nook has almost complete control over your town's economy, forcing you to buy a house, and then upgrade it several times without really giving you a choice.
-His two nephews work for him when his store is fully upgraded, so he's also into child labor.
+- Tom Nook has almost complete control over your town's economy, forcing you to buy a house, and then upgrade it several times without really giving you a choice.
+He has two young-looking twins work for him when his store is fully upgraded, so he's also (potentially) into child labor.
 He even manages to get control over the hair industry, having a salon in his store.
 And it's kinda creepy how he stalks you when you run around his store because he wants to be sure you don't steal anything.
-It should be noted that all this gets slowly downplayed throughout the series, though- The salon splits off by City Folk, and in New Leaf he's moved exclusively into the housing industry, and this time he actually gives you a choice as to whether or not you want to expand your house.
+It should be noted that all this gets slowly downplayed throughout the series, though — the salon splits off by City Folk, and in New Leaf he's moved exclusively into the housing industry, and this time he actually gives you a choice as to whether or not you want to expand your house.
 Plus, even the old shop, now run by Timmy and Tommy, isn't nearly as economy-dominating since the selling function was moved to a separate shop, Re-Tail.
 This is dropped in New Horizons, but the itinerant vendors who drop by once a week still give good alternatives for selling your stuff.
 In City Folk, he even lampshades his dismal reputation among players.

 - The Druuge as well: they consider profit to be of utmost importance, therefore they will do anything they think they can get away with if it will net them a profit.
 Trading with them can yield some useful items, but one must be very careful in how one does it.
 (They don't have a problem with slavery, or using said slaves as reactor fuel.)
 Also, unlike the Melnorme, who are generally quite honest about their merchandise, the Druuge are quite comfortable selling the player useless baubles and hyping them as powerful artifacts.
 Happily, the game does give you a chance to solidly screw over one of the Druuge captains on a deal, and it's quite satisfying if you manage it.

-- Costalot (it's all in the name) from Viva Piñata.
+- Viva Piñata: Costalot (it's all in the name).
 While she probably wouldn't sell her own grandmother for a buck, she is doubtlessly extremely greedy — she doesn't cotton to window shoppers at all.

-- Arona Daal of Startopia is the absolute epitome of this trope.
+- Startopia: Arona Daal is the absolute epitome of this trope.
 He'll be selling you anything you're looking for, all top quality; swear on all six of his grandmothers' graves.
 And at those prices, too; he's slitting both his throats.

-- One of the salesmen on Volcania in Hand of Fate is like this.
+- The Legend of Kyrandia: One of the salesmen on Volcania in Hand of Fate'' is like this.
 If you keep gathering seashells, coins, and starfish for him (not required and takes a long time), you eventually become so pissed off you punch him out.

-- Ali Chica of Quest for Glory II: Trial by Fire.
+- Quest for Glory II: Ali Chica in Trial by Fire.
 His goods are guaranteed the best in town or you no getta your money back.
 However, he does sell two useful items: the map and compass.
 In the AGD Remake, he also sells a souvenir snow-globe.
 Of a desert city.

-- Saxton Hale from the Team Fortress 2 supplementary materials is a Testosterone Poisoned version of this.
+- Team Fortress 2: Saxton Hale supplementary materials is a Testosterone Poisoned version of this.
 He actually PRIDES himself in selling "dangerous, cheaply-made products that catch on fire!"

 "If you aren't 100% satisfied with our product line, you can take it up with me!"

 - In Recettear: An Item Shop's Tale, you are playing one yourself.
-Or at least you CAN, since the price you can get for an item isn't just the item itself but the customer you are selling it to (the well-dressed man will pay more than the little girl) as well as your relationship with them (if you've given them 'good deals' in the past, you can trade on that friendship to charge them more later).
+Or at least you CAN, since the price you can get for an item isn't just the item itself but the customer you are selling it to (the well-dressed man will pay more than the little girl) as well as your relationship with them (if you've given them "good deals" in the past, you can trade on that friendship to charge them more later).
 Not to mention taking advantage of the daily price fluctuations certain items are in/out of demand) when a horde of shoppers enter the store, desperate for certain items.
 Not quite — everything you sell is in working order, but you charge through the nose for it.
 Euria is a better example, selling rare, wondrous items and accepting a wider spread of prices for them... with that spread centered at 500% market value.

-- Splodgy Dave in Dragon Quest Heroes: Rocket Slime comes off like this (he definitely got the name for it), but Gameplay and Story Segregation prevents it from affecting the stuff you buy.
+- Dragon Quest Heroes: Rocket Slime: Splodgy Dave comes off like this (he definitely got the name for it), but Gameplay and Story Segregation prevents it from affecting the stuff you buy.

 - In Endless Frontier practically half the people you meet all get a turn at this.
 It gets Lampshaded quite a bit too, especially the pricing part.

-- One of these guys shows up in the DLC case The Consul's Car in L.A.
-Noire.
+- One of these guys shows up in the DLC case The Consul's Car.
 At first, he just seems like an overzealous car salesman, but when you successfully question him, it quickly becomes evident that he's kind of a sleazebag.
 Bribing people in order to get them to buy his cars is just good business.

-- Phineas T. Rotostar, CEO and owner of Protostar, from WildStar.
+- WildStar: Phineas T. Rotostar, CEO and owner of Protostar.
 While his products are legitimate, the quality is dodgy, the prices "imperceptibly inflated," and he's not above some rather shady business practices.

 - 1001 Spikes has Conseil's Duty-Free, which has elements of this.
 All of the costumes you buy are explained as an advertising contract where you have to buy the uniform yourself, leading to a humiliating cutscene trying to advertise the shop.
 The outfits themselves seem to be subpar, such as the Knight Armour being made of flimsy materials or the kung-fu suit smelling pretty strongly of BO.
 However, the rest of his goods, such as extra lives and the Skull Detector are all perfectly fine, and to be fair, some of the jobs Conseil sends you on for the Extra modes are legitimate.

-- The "wind brahmin" salesman from Fallout: New Vegas, a Nightkin who tries to sell you tumbleweeds.
+- Fallout: New Vegas: The "wind brahmin" salesman, a Nightkin who tries to sell you tumbleweeds.
 Due to his schizophrenia (which all Nightkin have), he mistakenly believes they are a new species of brahmin.

 Courier: Oh, you're crazy, aren't you?